MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Overrides Google Chrome default printer selection rules.
-This policy determines the rules for selecting the default printer in Google Chrome, which happens the first time a user tries to print a page.
+  Overrides Microsoft Edge default printer selection rules.
+This policy determines the rules for selecting the default printer in Microsoft Edge, which happens the first time a user tries to print a page.

-When this policy is set, Google Chrome tries to find a printer that matches all of the specified attributes and uses it as default printer.
+When this policy is set, Microsoft Edge tries to find a printer that matches all of the specified attributes and uses it as default printer.
 If there are multiple printers that meet the criteria, the first printer that matches is used.

 If you don't configure this policy or no matching printers are found within the timeout, the printer defaults to the built-in PDF printer or no printer, if the PDF printer isn't available.